Quantum-Classical Transitions in Complex Networks: Fermionic Networks

-During this process, few nodes gain new links.
-Hence, when new nodes join the network, they have a higher probability to be selected, as their $k_{i}$ is increased.
+During a cooling process, a few nodes gain new links and their degree $k_{i}$ is increased.
 Given the number of particles, it is possible to compute the Fermi Energy $E_{f}$ of the system as the energy of the bundle containing the last particle at $T \to 0$.
-Hence, as temperature decreases, and assuming that the number of particles approximates the number of bundles, the \textit{winner-takes-all} phase takes place.
-On the other hand, in the event that the number of particles grows, a \textit{fit-get-rich} phase emerges (see also Ref.~[\onlinecite{bianconi01}]).
-We mapped the temperature to the scale parameter of the gamma distribution used to perform a weighted random selection of nodes.
-This selection is executed when a new node joins the network and generates $m$ new links with pre-existing nodes.
-According to the fermionic model previously described, it is a weighted random selection, as nodes represented as bundles with more available states have more chances to win.
-Finally, as shown in the following, it is possible to draw a rough separation in a $T-\rho$ plane between the simple random and the scale-free region.
+Hence, as the temperature decreases, and assuming that the number of particles approximates the number of bundles, the \WTA~phase takes place (see also \cite{bianconi01}).
+For every variation of the temperature, the probability for a particle to jump from the $i$th to the $j$th bundle is computed according to the following equation: